 Within its 1,000 acres (400 hectares), travelers will find forests of cedar, hemlock and fir, mingled with meadows, lakes and cricket pitches.
 On a sunny day all of Vancouver is here hiking, cycling and jogging along the seawall or through the woods.
 There are also a couple of excellent beaches, ideal spots to perch on a driftwood log with a picnic and catch a kaleidoscopic sunset over the water.
 Stanley Park is big enough to have quiet parts whenever you’re seeking seclusion, while wildlife lovers can always spot raccoon on the ground or eagles high in the trees.

-But the park isn’t just for dewy-eyed nature lovers; other highlights include the collection of totem poles by the shore, Second Beach Swimming Pool, and Vancouver Aquarium.
-Kids love the Stanley Park's Children's Farm, where they can pet peacocks, rabbits, calves, donkeys, and Shetland ponies.
+But the park isn’t just for nature lovers; other highlights include the collection of totem poles by the shore, the Second Beach Swimming Pool and the Vancouver Aquarium.
+Kids love the Stanley Park's Children's Farm, where they can pet peacocks, rabbits, calves, donkeys and Shetland ponies.